Zevenuscodes/Zevenuscodes/README.md

 ---

-⭐ **Pro Tip:** Star your favorite repos — they show up on your public profile.
+⭐ **Pro Tip:** Star your favorite repos — they appear on your public profile.
-💬 Want to collaborate on something cool? → *Drop me a DM on LinkedIn!*
+💬 Want to collaborate? → *DM me on [LinkedIn](https://linkedin.com/in/yash-joshi-a5777931a/)!*